How to interface STM32 with RS485 (Modbus) sensors with HAL example code

 In this tutorial, we will discuss how we can interface STM32 (as master) to any RS485 (Modbus RTU) based sensor (as slave) using STM32Cube IDE.
-We will create an example project by interfacing a RS485 Modbus protocol based energy meter (PMC-220) using MAX485 (TTL to RS485 Converter) module and will collect voltage data (in Volt) from the energy meter.
+We will create an example project by interfacing a RS485 (Modbus RTU) protocol based energy meter (PMC-220) using MAX485 (TTL to RS485 Converter) module and will collect voltage data (in Volt) from the energy meter.

 You may also like reading: